bloodmc/GriefDefenderDoc/docs/wiki/advanced/Optimizations.md

         # Controls whether aquatic spawns, such as squids, are ignored in wilderness.
         # Note: If you want to control aquatic spawns in wilderness, set this to false.
         wilderness-aquatic-spawns=true
+        # Controls whether liquid flow is ignored in wilderness.
+        # Note: If you want to control liquid flow in wilderness, set this to false.
+        wilderness-liquid-flow=true
         # Controls whether monster spawns, such as creepers, are ignored in wilderness.
         # Note: If you want to control monster spawns in wilderness, set this to false.
         wilderness-monster-spawns=true